t3-oss/create-t3-app/www/src/pages/en/other-recs.md

 Declaratively build a UI Library with different color, size, etc. variants.
 When your project reaches a scale where you want a standardized set of UI components with multiple variants using Tailwind CSS, CVA is a great tool.

 - [Class Variance Authority GitHub](https://github.com/joe-bell/cva)

+## Animations

+For when you need animations in your app, here are our recommendations.

 ### AutoAnimate